carygarvin/Migrate_PrintQs.vbs/README.md

 # Script configuration
 There are 5 configurable variables (see lines 149 to 153 in the actual script) which need to be set by IT Administrator prior to using the present Script:
-* Variable '**DeptsOU**' contains the parent node OU in the form "OU=xyz" where all departments are residing.
+* Variable **DeptsOU** contains the parent node OU in the form "OU=xyz" where all departments are residing.
-* Variable '**PrintServersOU**' contains the OU where the Print Servers involved in the migration are located.
+* Variable **PrintServersOU** contains the OU where the Print Servers involved in the migration are located.
 Specifying this allows for fatser LDAP searches.
-* Variable '**PrintMigGroupsOU**' contains the OU where the different printer migrations Groups are residing.
+* Variable **PrintMigGroupsOU** contains the OU where the different printer migrations Groups are residing.
 Specifying this allows for fatser LDAP searches.
           Printer Migrations Groups for each BU/Department/OU are expected to match the pattern "_[SubOUNameInDeptsOUVar]-PrinterMigration_".
-          So for instance for HR, the script expects an 'HR' OU inside '**DeptsOU**' above and the AD Group containg HR users which can migrate to be named "_HR-PrinterMigration_" and reside in AD inside the OU specified through this "**PrintMigGroupsOU**" variable.
+          So for instance for HR, the script expects an 'HR' OU inside **DeptsOU** above and the AD Group containg HR users which can migrate to be named "_HR-PrinterMigration_" and reside in AD inside the OU specified through this **PrintMigGroupsOU** variable.
-* Variable '**PrintQMappingsRepo**' contains the UNC location of where the mapping file(s) reside.
+* Variable **PrintQMappingsRepo** contains the UNC location of where the mapping file(s) reside.
 (Ensure NTFS Security and Share permissions are set for 'Everyone' to READ).
           Printer Mappings files to be posted here are expected to match the string pattern "_<SubOUNameIn{DeptsOU}Var>-PrintQMig.csv_".
-          So for instance again for HR, the script expects an 'HR' OU inside '**DeptsOU**' above and the file containing the mappings for HR must be called "_HR-PrintQMig.csv_" and obviously must be present on the Network Share specified in this '**PrintQMappingsRepo**'.
+          So for instance again for HR, the script expects an 'HR' OU inside **DeptsOU** above and the file containing the mappings for HR must be called "_HR-PrintQMig.csv_" and obviously must be present on the Network Share specified in this **PrintQMappingsRepo**.
-* Variable '**PrintQMigrationLogs**' contains the UNC location of where the user Print Queue migrations logs are to be created.
+* Variable **PrintQMigrationLogs** contains the UNC location of where the user Print Queue migrations logs are to be created.
 (Ensure NTFS Security and Share permissions are set for 'Everyone' to WRITE).

 Note: The bahaviour for user's Default Printer is that, if for whatever reason, no new Default Printer can be set in its place, it will never be removed.